Does your mattress keep slipping?

 But it doesn’t have to be this way.

-We just need to introduce a little more friction into the equation.
+On the contrary – we just need to introduce a little more friction into the equation.

 And something with a lot of movement, like sex, for example, will cause a mess.

 So, we need to add a layer of friction between the mattress, and the frame.
 Something that will allow the frame and the mattress to grab onto, and prevent slippage.

 What Is A Mattress Gripper Pad?

 A mattress grip pad is a thin, rubbery, and soft pad that your place between your mattress and whatever you have under it.